 These bones are covered by hard cartilage, which cushions the bones when you move.
 If the cartilage wears away, the bones can rub against each other, causing the pain and stiffness of osteoarthritis.

 If arthritis is limiting your everyday activities and you’re unable to manage your pain with medications, cortisone injections, or physical therapy, a hip replacement might be an option.

 Total Hip Replacement

 This surgery can be done in an inpatient or outpatient setting depending upon your health, medical history, and insurance.
-This means you may or may not spend a night in the hospital.
-Depending on your overall health before surgery, insurance and available help at home, you may stay one to three days in the hospital.
-Some individuals may even go to a skilled nursing facility for short periods of time if additional assistance is needed or returning home is unsafe.
+Depending on your overall health, insurance, and available help at home, you may stay one to three days in the hospital – or you may not spend a night in the hospital at all.
+Some individuals may even go to a skilled nursing facility for a short time if additional assistance is needed or returning home is unsafe.

-Here at the Stevens Point Orthopedics, our surgeons are trained in two different hip replacement techniques.
-The most common is the posterior approach to hip replacements.
+Stevens Point Orthopedics’ surgeons are trained in two different hip-replacement techniques.
+The most common is the posterior approach.
 In this surgery, an incision is made on the back and side of the affected hip.
-The total hip replacement surgery involves separating the muscles on the side of your hip, the gluteal and IT band, and then the smaller muscles that rotate the hip are detached in order to access the hip in a nerve-free location.
-Your surgeon will replace the ball of your thighbone with one made out of surgical metal and replace the damaged cartilage of the acetabular socket with a surgical metal cup.
+The muscles on the side of your hip, the gluteal and IT band, are separated, and the smaller muscles that rotate the hip are detached to access the hip in a nerve-free location.
+Your surgeon will replace the ball of your thighbone with one made of surgical metal and replace the damaged cartilage of the acetabular socket with a surgical metal cup.

 An up-and-coming method of hip replacement is the anterior approach, which promises better visualization of the acetabular socket for the surgeon during surgery and decreased pain immediately after surgery.